MagicMods/SimTouch/README.md

 ## Overview

 This project's aim is to develop a particle simulation engine designed to generate organic and coherent control signals for actuator arrays (servos, LEDs, etc.) on touch-enabled embedded systems.
-It serves as an addon to a parent Haptic/VR project but could be used for wildy different purpose such as a movement reactive pendant (emu/graphics), sound reactive art installation (hardware/audio/PWM) etc. But most importantly, it is a rapid protyping development/testing platform.
+It serves as an addon to a parent Haptic/VR project but could be used for wildy different purpose such as a movement reactive pendant (emu/graphics), sound reactive art installation (hardware/audio/PWM) etc. But most importantly, it enables rapid protyping development/testing platform for embedded devices.

 The development follows a **two-phase strategy**: